10 Visible Signs Your Body Is Releasing Trauma

 When trauma-based anxiety manifests in the gut, stomach clenching and tight abdominal muscles occur.
 A ‘fight or flight’ response to trauma can include stomach pain, nausea, intestinal cramps, and diarrhea.

 When trauma is resolved, GI symptoms decrease.
 They become less frequent and more intense.
-As a result, when a person feels safe and comfortable, their gut muscles get relaxed which indicates the Signs Your Body Is Releasing Trauma.
+As a result, when a person follows safe and comfortable steps, their gut muscles relax, which indicates the Signs Your Body Is Releasing Trauma.

 3. Hypervigilance To Safe Mode

-Because it is stuck in a state of danger, post-traumatic stress disorder (PTSD) leads the body to feel unsafe even when it is in a secure environment.
+Because it is stuck in a state of danger, post-traumatic stress disorder (PTSD) leads the body to respond even when it is in a secure environment.
 Being hypervigilant and having an easy startle response is appropriate in a risky situation.
 This adds to both of these characteristics.

 The brain and body re-establish a connection to a sense of safety when the consequences of trauma are released from the body.
 This helps you feel more comfortable in your skin and in your environment.
 Your body is undoubtedly shedding trauma when it happens.